Why is my pressure washer grimy

 Cleaning

-The answer to 'why is my pressure washer grimy' is that a grimy pressure washer is often caused by a buildup of dirt, debris, or soap residue in the system.
-This can happen over time as the pressure washer is used, especially if it's not properly cleaned and maintained after each use.
+The answer to 'why is my pressure washer grimy' is that a grimy pressure washer is often caused by a buildup of dirt, grime, and residue from repeated use.
+This can happen over time as the washer is used to clean various surfaces and materials, leading to a gradual accumulation of debris inside the machine.

 Step-by-Step Guide